 - In-home estimates mean a representative of the moving company will come to your house and assess the scope of the project to provide the most accurate quote.
 In this instance, you are far more likely to gain a binding estimate.

 - Over-the-phone estimates might be second nature to us now in 2022, we’re already on our devices and computers, however, obtaining an estimate by way of phone is the least accurate way to secure a price for your move.
 If you don’t have the option to do an in-home estimate, be sure that you have an inventory list of all the items and preferably, the dimensions of the items you will be moving.
-This could potentially save you money, however, the risk for hidden fees or additional billing remains present.
+This could potentially save you money, however, the risk of hidden fees or additional billing remains present.

 Ultimately, you will want to do what you can to get a moving company at your house, especially if you have more than 1 room to move, a garage, or any vehicles.
 Getting an accurate quote is more important than getting a cheap one.